EBay to sell S.Korean unit for about $3.6 bln to Shinsegae, Naver -media - Up News Info

 South Korea represents the world’s fourth largest e-commerce market.
 Driven by the coronavirus pandemic, e-commerce has soared to account for 35.8% of the retail market in 2020 compared with 28.6% in 2019, according to Euromonitor data.

-Shinsegae and Naver formed a retail and e-commerce partnership in March by taking stakes worth 250 billion won in each other’s affiliates. ($1 = 1,117.7000 won) (Reporting by Joyce Lee; Editing by Edwina Gibbs)
+Shinsegae and Naver formed a retail and e-commerce partnership in March by taking stakes worth 250 billion won in each other’s affiliates. ($1 = 1,117.7000 won) (Reporting by Joyce Lee; Editing by Edwina Gibbs and Gerry Doyle)